 What are varicose veins?

-Varicose veins tend to run in families and are made worse by pregnancy and if you do a lot of standing.
+Varicose veins tend to run in families and are made worse by pregnancy and standing up a lot.

 What are the benefits of surgery?

 Are there any alternatives to EVA?

 Support stockings can often help the symptoms caused by varicose veins and reduce the risk of complications that varicose veins can cause.

 Foam sclerotherapy is a similar technique that uses an injection of chemicals to treat the veins.